 This simple, quick and healthy vegetarian kale curry recipe is perfect for busy weeknights!
 Kale tastes amazing in place of spinach for a palak paneer style dish full of sweet, aromatic spices and creamy coconut milk.

-Using kale instead of spinach yields a very different texture.
-I like to puree it down to teeny tiny specks, but not completely liquify it, so there’s some thickness and body to it.
+Using kale instead of spinach does yield a very different texture.
+I like to puree it down to small specks, but not completely liquify it, so there’s some thickness and body to it.

 Now, I love palak paneer with a super silky pureed sauce, but this kale paneer has an extra layer to it which I am thoroughly enjoying.